jeftegoes/AwsOverview/AWS ECS.md

 - ECR = Elastic Container Registry.
 - Store and manage Docker images on AWS.
-- Private and Public repository (Amazon ECR Public Gallery https://gallery.ecr.aws).
+- Private and Public repository (Amazon ECR Public Gallery <https://gallery.ecr.aws>).
 - Fully integrated with ECS, backed by Amazon S3.
 - Access is controlled through IAM (permission errors => policy).
 - Supports image vulnerability scanning, versioning, image tags, image lifecycle, ...

+# 5. AWS Copilot

+- CLI tool to build, release, and operate production-ready containerized apps.
+- Run your apps on **AppRunner, ECS, and Fargate**.
+- Helps you focus on building apps rather than setting up infrastructure.
+- Provisions all required infrastructure for containerized apps (ECS, VPC, ELB, ECR...).
+- Automated deployments with one command using CodePipeline.
+- Deploy to multiple environments.
+- Troubleshooting, logs, health status...

-# 5. Amazon EKS Overview
+# 6. Amazon EKS Overview

 - Amazon EKS = Amazon Elastic **Kubernetes** Service.
 - It is a way to launch **managed Kubernetes clusters on AWS**.